 Under Art's directorship, the music program has steadily grown in both quality of musicians and quantity of performers.
 The music program currently supports approximately 400 performers through wind and string ensembles, and a number of vocal ensembles- an amazing accomplishment for a school that does not have a music major.
 Through Art's dedication, the band has developed a reputation on the national stage.
 The band represents Marist Athletics in local and national tournaments.
 Additionally, the Marist Band has been selected to host the 2012 Association of Concert Bands National Convention, an honor and privilege in the world of concert bands.

-Currently thriving on the first floor of the student center, the Marist Music Department has easily outgrown its current accommodations, thus leading to the band rehearsing in the campus cafeteria.
-The numerous ensembles of the music department seem to be untouched by the difficulties the facilities pose.
 Art's determination provides inspiration to his student performers.
-Regardless of the condition of the facilities, Art takes the stance that the music program is always "half way up the hill".
+Regardless of the band's numerous successes and accolades, Art takes the stance that the music program is always "half way there".
 This attitude encourages students to push harder to find their passion in music.
 Musicians at Marist will never rest on the laurels of a beautiful performance.
 Art has inspired students to continue to challenge themselves to not only play diverse and increasingly difficult pieces, but to share the gift of music to those around them.

 If you were to ever ask Art what he is most proud of from the band, he speaks of the thousands of young men and women that have built the program along with him over the past 29 years.
 He speaks of the many alumni who first met each other when they arrived at music camp, shared their love of music and have now started families of future Marist musicians.